Jidanur/Blockchain/readme.md

 # Running the code-
 ## Arguments
-- i <webPage_port>: if the peer starts the blockchain, it should use this along with a port to open a TCP connection.
+-i <webPage_port>: if the peer starts the blockchain, it should use this along with a port to open a TCP connection.
-- k <knowpeer host>: well-known peer host and port who is part of the blockchain.
+-k <knowpeer host>: well-known peer host and port who is part of the blockchain.
-- p <port>: port number that this program's socket will bind with.
+-p <port>: port number that this program's socket will bind with.
-- m: if the peer is going to be used for mining.
+-m: if the peer is going to be used for mining.
-- c: enables CUDA for mining.
+-c: enables CUDA for mining.

 **Initial Peer Example with Miner**